What's New in Kerberos Authentication

 Kerberos client and KDC support for RFC 8070 PKInit Freshness Extension

-Beginning with Windows 10, version 1607 and Windows Server 2016, Kerberos clients will attempt the RFC 8070 PKInit freshness extension for public key based sign-ons.
+Beginning with Windows 10, version 1607 and Windows Server 2016, Kerberos clients attempt the RFC 8070 PKInit freshness extension for public key based sign-ons.

 - Required: PKInit Freshness Extension is required for successful authentication.
 Kerberos clients that do not support the PKInit Freshness Extension will always fail when using public key credentials.